 With a volume discount pricing strategy, you offer customers a discount when they buy in bulk.
-You give customers a discount when they purchase more merchandise.
+This gives customers a discount when they purchase more merchandise.

-If you are a business-to-business company, a volume discount is especially useful.
+If you’re a business-to-business company, a volume discount is especially useful.
 Many businesses need to buy goods in large quantities.